lc-studios-mc/scp-dystopia-2.0-attempt/README.md

 </div>

 > [!CAUTION]
-> This repo is for SCP: Dystopia version 2.0 or later.
+> This repo is for SCP: Dystopia version 2.0 and later.
 > <ins>Versions prior to 2.0 are no longer supported.</ins>
 >
 > **2.0 is like a remake, and still in alpha development stage.**